nabihatahsin101/CampusCareerLink/README.md

 CampusCareerLink is designed for:

 - **University Students:** Students seeking internships, part-time, or full-time jobs within the university.
-- **Job Seekers:** Individuals looking for opportunities in the university-based jobs
 - **Employers:** Can post job openings within the university.

 ## User Interface